SiLab-Bonn/aidatlu/README.md

 The software is a lightweight version written in Python with a focus on readability and user-friendliness.
 Most user cases can be set with a .yaml configuration file and started by executing a single Python script.
 For a more in-depth look at the hardware components please take a look at the official [AIDA-2020 TLU project](https://ohwr.org/project/fmc-mtlu).
+Additionally, take a look at the [documentation](https://silab-bonn.github.io/aidatlu/) for this software.
 # Installation
 ## IPbus
 You need to install [IPbus](https://ipbus.web.cern.ch/doc/user/html/software/install/compile.html) and its Python bindings to the desired interpreter.